bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 in a higher dimensional space (recall that they are defined just as special sets with a mapping to Euclidean space) so we should be careful with some of these visualizations.
 However, it's always good to have an intuition.
-Let's try to formalize this idea in two steps: the first a bit more intuitive, the second a deeper look to allow us to perform more operations.
+Let's try to formalize this idea in two steps: the first step is a bit more intuitive, the second step is a deeper look to allow us to perform more operations.

 |h3| Tangent Spaces as the Velocity of Curves |h3e|

-Suppose we have our good old smooth manifold :math:`M` and a point on that curve :math:`p \in M`.
-For a given coordinate chart :math:`\varphi: U \rightarrow \mathbb{R}^n` where :math:`U` is an open subset of :math:`M` containing :math:`p`.
+Suppose we have our good old smooth manifold :math:`M` and a point on that curve :math:`p \in M` (we switch to the variable :math:`p` for our point instead of :math:`x` because we'll use :math:`x` for something else).
+Recall we have a coordinate chart :math:`\varphi: U \rightarrow \mathbb{R}^n` where :math:`U` is an open subset of :math:`M` containing :math:`p`.
 So far so good, this is just repeating what we had in Figure 4.

 Now let's define a smooth parametric curve :math:`\gamma: t \rightarrow M` that maps a parameter :math:`t \in [a,b]` to :math:`M` that passes through